-The data below illustrates how the country ranks in terms of maturity of cluster policy.
-The maturity index is based on a combination of factors presented in Chapter 1 and which are scored based on their existence:
+This section presents an overview on the state of play of Korean cluster policy in the form of a quantitative and qualitative assessment.
+The data below illustrates how the country ranks in terms of maturity of cluster policy at the national level.
+The maturity assessment is based on a combination of factors presented in Chapter 1, which receive a score based on the existence or absence of a given element in the cluster policy.